bexoft/finalmq/README.md

 1. **protocolsession/ProtocolMessage.h**
 2. **helpers/ZeroCopyBuffer.h**

-The serializers will serialize the data in multiple chunks of the buffer.
-When you use the **ZeroCopyBuffer** then you can get a buffer in one big buffer by calling the **getData()** method of ZeroCopyBuffer.
-But keep in mind that the getData() will copy all data chunks to one big buffer, even that it is called zero-copy.
-The size of the chunks can be passed to the serializers.
-Here are some examples:
+The serializers will serialize the data in multiple data chunks of the buffer.
+When you use the **ZeroCopyBuffer** then you can get these data chunks with the method **chunks()**, but in case you want to have the data in one big buffer you can call the **getData()** method.
+But keep in mind that the getData() will copy all data chunks into one big buffer, even that the buffer class is called **ZeroCopyBuffer**.
+The maximum size of a data chunks can be passed to the serializers.
+Here are some examples of conversions:

-**From HL7 to data structs (generated code):**
+**From HL7 to data struct (generated code):**

 ```c++
 hl7::SSU_U03 msg; // destination